About Kid Hercules

 About Illustrator Scott DuBar

-I created Kid Hercules in 2006, while attending VCU.
-For one of my classes we were assigned three random words and asked to create a four-page comic book utilizing those words.
-I ended up with herculean, cupola, and sausage.
+Scott DuBar created Kid Hercules in 2006, while attending VCU.
+For one of his classes he was assigned three random words and asked to create a four-page comic book utilizing those words.
+Scott ended up with herculean, cupola, and sausage.
 From those humble beginnings, Kid Hercules and the Giant, Angry Monster Sausage was born.
-I was able to expand my story into a full, 28-page comic the following semester, but didn’t really do anything more with it until 2013 when I began writing new stories and started my 365 challenge.
-My plan is to create a 12-part series called Kid Hercules and the Ominous Orbs From Outer Space.
+Scott was able to expand his story into a full, 28-page comic the following semester, but didn’t really do anything more with it until 2013 when he began writing new stories and started a 365 challenge.
+Scott’s plan is to create a 12-part series called Kid Hercules and the Ominous Orbs From Outer Space.

-Like many illustrators, I have a great love and fondness for comic books and sequential storytelling.
-When I’m not working on Kid Hercules, I do freelance editorial illustration and graphic design.
-You can see more of my work at www.scottdubar.com.
+Like many illustrators, Scott DuBar has a great love and fondness for comic books and sequential storytelling.
+When he’s not working on Kid Hercules, he does freelance editorial illustration and graphic design.
+In December of 2017, Scott’s first children’s book, Short Pump Bump, was released by Belle Isle Books.
+Written by Angie Miles, Short Pump Bump features the people and places that make Richmond, Virginia loved by so many.
+You can see more of Scott’s work at www.scottdubar.com.